-Babies born with a low birth weight (under 2500g) can encounter health and social disadvantage not only in childhood but also in adult life.
+Research published in the British Medical Journal (BMJ) found that babies born with a low birth weight can encounter health and social disadvantage not only in childhood but also in adult life.
 In 2020, there were 46 low weight live births (children weighing less than 2500g at birth) in the county.
 This accounted for 4.7% of all live births and was lower than the Welsh average of 6.1%.
 These figures show an improvement from 2015 figures, with 63 low weight live births, an average of 5.4% of live births.